appleseedlab/superc/src/superc/README.md

 ## Troubleshooting

-### When to rebuild the parser vs the type builder

-The grammar only needs to be rebuilt if `c.y` is changed, i.e,

-    make select-desugarer; make

-Any changes to `TypeBuilder` alone can be rebuilt with just `make`, i.e.,

-    `make`

 ### Tracing the parser

-Sometimes, it may be difficult to tell from the AST which grammar productions are being reduced (matched), and therefore whether its expected semantic action is being executed.
+Sometimes it may be difficult to tell from the AST which grammar productions are being reduced (matched), and therefore whether its expected semantic action is being executed.

 To trace the parser, use `-showActions`.
 To trace the forking and merging, use `-showFM`.
 For example,

-    java xtc.lang.cpp.SuperC -showActions -showFM -printAST canonical_example.c
+    java superc.SuperC -showActions -showFM -printAST canonical_example.c

 ### Checking a single configuration's C file using the C preprocessor